19valentynca/pyplot-challenge/README.md

 # pyplot-challenge
 -Included is our data resource as well as the challenge code
+Hope it all looks good!